wernerdaehn/CC3D-CableCam-Controller/README.md

 1. If it does, the _Upgrade_ button copies the firmware onto the board.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/dfuse_upgrade.jpg"><img src="_images/dfuse_upgrade.jpg" height="100px"/></a>
 1. The next dialog(s) is to be confirmed with _yes_.
 We are certain the firmware is for the STM32F405RG chip.
-1. To validate the flashing truly was successful, the _Verify_ action can be triggered, just to doublecheck.
+1. To validate the flashing was successful, the _Verify_ action can be triggered, just to doublecheck.
-1. At the top, the button _Leave DFU mode_, does restart the device and as the boot button on the board is not pressed during startup, it will boot the firmware.
+1. At the top is the _Leave DFU mode_ button to restart the controller with the new firmware.
-1. A first indication that everything is normal is when the yellow Status LED on the board does flash with 1Hz.
+1. A first indication that everything is normal is when the Status LED on the board does flash with 1Hz.

 **First setup**

 1. Currently the board is powered by USB, as the **ESC is off still**.
 Hence neither the receiver nor the hall sensors work.
-1. As the board is connected to the computer via USB a new COM port is available to interact with the CableCam Controller.
+1. As the board is connected to the computer via USB, a new COM port is available to interact with the CableCam Controller.
 1. Validate that by starting the Windows 10 Device Manager and locating the port.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/WindowsDeviceManager.jpg"><img src="_images/WindowsDeviceManager.jpg" height="100px"/></a>
 1. Open a serial terminal in order to talk to the board.
 The one I use is [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) as 64Bit install or just the 64Bit exe download.
-1. In the terminal create a new serial connection to the port shown in the devide manager.
+1. In the terminal create a new serial connection to the port shown in the device manager.
 In putty that means clicking on _serial_ and entering the port like _COM3_.
-The settings for baud rate etc are irrelevant and can be left the defaults.
+The settings for baud rate etc are irrelevant and can be left at their defaults.
 1. To test if everything works properly, a first command can be sent by typing _$h_ for help and confirming the command with the return key.
 1. This should print status information plus a help text in the console.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/console_help.png"><img src="_images/console_help.png" height="100px"/></a>
 1. The first and most important step is to set the type of receiver.
 The firmware supports either SBus or SumPPM.
 The $h command prints the currently active receiver type and using the _$I_ (uppercase "i") the input receiver type can be changed, e.g. from the default SumPPM to SBus via _$I 1_.
-Then store that value permanently using the _$w_ command and restart the board by disconnecting the USB cable and reconnecting.
 1. Next step is to validate the receiver input signals.
-Turn on the ESC (CC3D Revo is designed to handle USB and external power at the same time) to power the receiver and enter the command _$i_.
-This shows all channels, their current reading from the receiver and which channel is used for what function.
+Turn on the ESC (yes, the CC3D Revo is designed to handle USB and external power at the same time) to power the receiver and enter the command _$i_.
+This shows all channels, their current reading from the receiver and which channel is used for what function - if assigned.
 <br/><a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/console_input_config.png"><img src="_images/console_input_config.png" height="100px"/></a>
-1. Setup the RC sender to assign the various inputs to channels.
+1. Setup the RC to assign the various inputs to channels.
 The functions used are
     1. Speed Input: In my case I control the camera with the left stick, moving the right stick forward/backwards should move the CableCam.
-This is channel 3 on my sender.
     1. Programming Switch: In order to set endpoints, a switch on the RC is flipped.
 This does enter or leave the end point programming mode.
-In my case the RC sender Switch SF is mapped to channel 6.
-    1. Endpoint Button: When pressing the button the first time, this will be the endpoint no.1, then the CableCam will be driven to the second endpoint and pressing the button a second time set that position as endpoint no.2.
+    1. Endpoint Button: When pressing the button the first time, this will be the endpoint no.1, then the CableCam should be driven to the second endpoint and pressing the button a second time to set that position as endpoint no.2.
 After leaving the programming mode, the CableCam can be driven only within these two points.
-I use button SH for that, mapped to channel 7.
-    1. max acceleration knob (optional): The CableCam Controller puts a filter over the Speed Input to allow for slow accelerations/deaccelerations only.
+    1. max acceleration knob (optional): The CableCam Controller puts a filter over the Speed Input to allow for constant accelerations/deaccelerations.
 The value of this can either be programmed using the _$a_ command or by the sender.
-In my case the knob S1 is programmed to control the channel 4.
-A value of 256 would deactivate this function.
     1. max speed knob (optional): Similar to the acceleration, the maximum speed can be set as well.
-Either by the command _$v_ or via the RC sender, here the S2 is assigned to channel 5.
+Either by the command _$v_ or via the RC sender.
-1. To validate each channel execute the command _$i_ multiple times and check which channel reading does change when operating the RC sender.
-1. Run the command $1 for a guided setup of the channels to CCC functions.
+1. Run the command $1 for a guided setup of the channels to CCC functions. see <a href="https://youtu.be/UbZSGKW4F94">this video (here)</a>
 1. Validate with _$i_ the current assignment.
 1. With _$w_ these settings are stored permantly.
-1. Apply speed via the RC sender and check if the motor starts.
-If it does not, the defaults for other settings in the controller do not match your setup and need to be tested - see the troubleshooting section below.
-1. Execute the command _$p_.
-This prints out the current two end points and the current position.
-When the wheel with the Hall Sensor is turning, the position reading should be different with each _$p_ call.
-This does proof the Hall sensors are working properly.